jtbnz/gehome_examples/README.md

 ## Examples

 - `credentials.py`: Placeholder for storing credentials (API keys, usernames, passwords, etc.). **Note: This file should not be committed with actual credentials.**
-- `water_heater_boost_example.py`: Example script to demonstrate boosting a water heater.
+- `water_heater_boost_example.py`: Example script to demonstrate turning on/off boost mode for a heat pump water heater.
-- `websocket_example.py`: Example script demonstrating websocket communication, likely for real-time updates or control.
+- `websocket_example.py`: Example script demonstrating websocket communication.
-- `wh_active.py`: Another example script, possibly related to water heater status or control.
+- `wh_active.py`: Example script to demonstrate turning on/off a heat pump water heater.
+Using Active ERD's

 ## Setup and Running

 1. Ensure you have Python installed.
-2. Install necessary dependencies (if any, e.g., `pip install gehome`).
+2. Install necessary dependencies by following the instructions in the `gehome` SDK repository: https://github.com/simbaja/gehome
 3. Update `credentials.py` with your actual GE Home account credentials or API details (handle this securely, do not commit your actual credentials).
 4. Run the desired example script: `python your_example_script.py`